dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 - No special characters (URL safe)
 - Monotonic sort order (correctly detects and handles the same millisecond)

-Moreover, we use [Ulid](https://github.com/Cysharp/Ulid) NuGet Package that is more efficient then guid.
+Moreover, we use [Ulid](https://github.com/Cysharp/Ulid) NuGet Package that provides more efficient operation on Uilds than similar ones on Guids.

 ## EntityIds and EntityIdConverter